 For a Chaotic Evil character, when society is run Chaotically they have more freedom to spread Evil.
 For a Neutral Good character, they will side with Chaos only when societal law isn’t the best option for the greater good in a particular situation.

 Chaotic Evil characters are out for themselves above all else and they may be motivated to spread Evil for Evil’s sake.
-A Neutral Good character, however, wants to do good in the world above all else, even if it means making personal sacrifices to do so.
+A Neutral Good character, however, wants to do good in the world above all else, even if it means putting their own wants and needs on hold.

 Take a closer look at Chaotic Evil in my article.